Expand the section navigation mobile menu

 Fund Signing Authority: Each payment authorization must be signed by an authorized fund signer.
 Departments must authorize signers by completing signature cards and submitting those signature cards to the Accounts Payable department.
 For more information, see OU AP&P #200 Authorized Signers.

-Independent Contractor (IC): The IRS considers most individuals receiving compensation from the University to be employees and requires that they be paid through Payroll.
+Independent Contractor (“IC”): The IRS considers most individuals receiving compensation from the University to be employees and requires that they be paid through Payroll.
 An individual doing work for the University may be considered an IC (i.e., paid through Accounts Payable) if certain criteria are met.
-To determine if a person falls under IC status, complete the "Employee vs. Independent Contractor Classification Checklist" per OU AP&P #262 Tax Classification: Independent Contractor Versus Employee.
+To determine if a person falls under IC status, complete the "Employee vs. Independent Contractor Classification Request" per OU AP&P #262 Tax Classification: Independent Contractor Versus Employee.

-Purchase Order(PO): A Contract issued by the Purchasing department to a vendor committing the University to procure goods or services.
-A PO is the primary method of procurement for goods and services exceeding $5,000 per transaction and also for items under $5,000 that are excluded under the SOP, P-Card or PV requirements.
+Purchase Order (“PO”): A Contract issued by the Purchasing department to a supplier committing the University to procure goods or services.
+A PO is the primary method of procurement for goods and services exceeding $10,000 per transaction and also for items under $10,000 that are excluded under Exhibit 1, Goods and Services with Special Procurement Requirements Table.

-Purchase OrderAdjustment (POA): A document initiated by the originating department and sent to Purchasing to make a change to an existing PO.
+Purchase Order Adjustment (“POA”): A document initiated by the originating department and sent to Purchasing to make a change to an existing PO.

-Recurring Payment Voucher (RPV): Allows the Accounts Payable department to establish the automatic monthly payment of an invoice such as for lease payments.
+Recurring Payment Voucher (“RPV”): Allows the Accounts Payable department to establish the automatic monthly payment of an invoice such as for lease payments.
 All leases or other financing arrangements must be approved by the Treasury Management Office.

 University Funds: Funds available for spending from any of the University’s fund groups, or money held by the University in its bank accounts.